Here Are The Major Differences Between A Lip Seal And CinchSeal

 Lip seals and CinchSeal have at least one thing in common.
 They serve the same purpose: preventing leakage and excluding contamination.
-However, there are important differences in the way these seals do their job and how well they do it.
+However, there are major differences in the way these seals do their job and how well they do it.

 Rotary lip seals maintain a thin layer of lubricant between the “lip” and the shaft.
 The hydrodynamic action created by the turning shaft causes a pump action that helps hold the seal.

-Lip seals offer:
+Lip seal designs offer:

 - Affordable pricing, so replacement is reasonably inexpensive but often need to be replaced